kohjingyan/sql/04. Top Ranked Songs/README.md

 GROUP BY trackname
 ````

-### 3. Sort the number of times the song was ranked first in descending order
+### 3. Sort the number of times the song was ranked first in descending order.

 ````sql
 SELECT trackname, COUNT(position) as top